Skip to main content

 Driving Under the Influence (DUI)

 It is illegal for anyone under 21 to drive a vehicle with a blood alcohol content of .02 or higher, and it is illegal for those 21 or older to drive with a blood alcohol content of .08 or higher.
-A first-time offense individual, under certain circumstances, may qualify for an Accelerated Rehabilitative Disposition (ARD) program.
+A first-time offender, under certain circumstances, may qualify for an Accelerated Rehabilitative Disposition (ARD) program.

 Driving Under the Influence Penalties

 *Penalties differ based on age, blood alcohol content and other factors.
+Penalties vary for individuals under 18.

 Note: If a student is from a state other than PA and the home state is part of the national compact on DUI enforcement (46 states are), the student must fulfill these penalties in PA and his/her license from the home state will be suspended, if applicable.